NativeScript/docs-v7/getting-started.md

 - First, you're creating a `user` view model that is based on the NativeScript Observable module.
 You create the view model with two properties, `email` and `password`, that are pre-populated with some dummy values.
 - Next, you bind the page to the `user` view model by setting it as the page's `bindingContext` property.
 This is specifically what makes the curly bracket syntax work.

 Simply put, properties placed on a page's binding context are available to XML elements using the `{% raw %}{{ propertyName }}{% endraw %}` syntax.
-In this case, because JavaScript sets the view model's `email` to `"user@domain.com"`, and because you bound the email address textfield to that property using `<TextField text="{% raw %}{{ email }}{% endraw %}">`, when you run this app you'll see "user@domain.com" appear on the front end.
+In this case, because JavaScript sets the view model's `email` to `"user@domain.com"`, and because you bound the email address text field to that property using `<TextField text="{% raw %}{{ email }}{% endraw %}">`, when you run this app you'll see "user@domain.com" appear on the front end.

 ![](img/cli-getting-started/chapter3/ios/3.png)
 ![](img/cli-getting-started/chapter3/android/3.png)

-What's really cool is that the binding is two way.
-Meaning, when the user types text in these textfields, those changes are immediately made to your view model.
-Let's look at how to use these values to make this login functional, and how to tie your app into a backend service.
+What's really cool is that the binding is two-way.
+Meaning, when the user types text in these text fields, those changes are immediately made to your view model.

+In order to use these values, and to make this login functional by tying the your app into a backend service, you're going to need the ability to make HTTP calls.
+And to make HTTP calls in NativeScript you use the NativeScript http module.
+Let's look at how NativeScript modules work.

 ## NativeScript modules

-In the previous chapter, you saw how NativeScript leverages the concept of 'modules' to include bits of reusable JavaScript code.
-Using `require()`, you can include these snippets ad-hoc in your code when you need to use them—similarly to the way you use npm to import Node.js libraries.

 In this chapter you'll learn about NativeScript modules, which are the JavaScript modules in your app's `tns_modules` folder.
 Whether you've realized it or not, you've already used several NativeScript modules.
 This includes the modules you've brought in via `require()`—the view module, the frame module, the observable module, and so forth—and also the UI components you've been using in XML, as `<Page>`, `<Image>`, `<TextField>`, and `<Button>` are all just NativeScript modules.